slott56/gemma-boat-beacon/README.rst

     it moves to ``ButtonDownUp``.
 Once this is consumed, the state can be reset to the starting state of ``ButtonUp``.

+-   The overall operating mode (Color cycle, Red SOS, or Off) is also an automaton defined as three closely-related classes.
+Each of these classes uses a Display object, and has a function to return the next operating mode when a button press has been detected.

 TODO
 ====